artgreen/lua-iigs/README.md

 - There are two places in the Lua source where the field of a union/structure is declared as **const**.
 In several places, this field is changed; usually to increment or decrement the field.
 These modifications of the const fields results in a compiler error in the ORCA_C compiler.
 Removing the const declaration appears to solve the errors.
-- There is at least one function in the Lua source that assumes that a **short** is always smaller than (and not equal to)
+- There is at least one function in the Lua source that assumes that a **short** is always smaller than an **int**.
-an **int**.
 I plan on hunting for more instances of similar assumptions.
 - String catalog corruption.
 In researching this project, I read about other porting projects running into unexplained string catalog corruption.
 I seem to have the same issue.
 So far, the corruption seems to be limited to